DesuImudia/tip/README.md

 # tip
-# Pre-work - *Name of App Here*
+# Pre-work - *tip*

-**Name of your app** is a tip calculator application for iOS.
+**tip** is a tip calculator application for iOS.

-Submitted by: **Your Name Here**
+Submitted by: **Desu Imudia**

-Time spent: **X** hours spent in total
+Time spent: **4** hours spent in total

 ## User Stories

 The following **required** functionality is complete:

-* [ ] User can enter a bill amount, choose a tip percentage, and see the tip and total values.
+* [X] User can enter a bill amount, choose a tip percentage, and see the tip and total values.
-* [ ] User can select between tip percentages by tapping different values on the segmented control and the tip value is updated accordingly
+* [X] User can select between tip percentages by tapping different values on the segmented control and the tip value is updated accordingly

 The following **optional** features are implemented: